 Along with decreased mobility and pain, can come a fear of using the bathroom should your loved ones slip.

-I have a long article on bathroom safety with over 50 tips, and a large number of products which can help your loved ones reduce the risks in their bathroom.
-You will find it here
+I have a long article on bathroom safety with over 50 tips, and many products which can help your loved ones reduce the risks in their bathroom.
+You will find it here.

 Loss of dignity